Get a discount off your first purchase

 Cheesy prawn spaghetti squash ‘pasta’ dish

-When you’re eating to steady your glucose and lessen the carbohydrate load of a meal, you might think you have to totally stay away from pasta.
+When you’re eating to steady your glucose and lessen the carbohydrate load of a meal, you might think you have to stay away from pasta.
 After all, pasta (especially the big serving sizes at restaurants) is packed with carbs in the form of refined grains, which usually leads to a glucose spike.
 This tends to be followed by a crash and subsequent energy slump, plus cravings for more simple carbs.

-Servings: 4
+• Servings: 4

-Prep time: 15 minutes
+• Prep time: 15 minutes

-Cooking time: 30 minutes
+• Cooking time: 30 minutes

-Total time: 45 minutes
+• Total time: 45 minutes

 Ingredients

-• 1 spaghetti squash (1130-1360g)
+• 1 spaghetti squash (2.5-3 lbs)

 • 1 Tbsp olive oil

-• 225g Tenderstem broccoli (aka broccolini), chopped
+• 3 cups Tenderstem broccoli (aka broccolini), chopped

-• 20g fresh peas
+• 2 Tbsp fresh peas

 • 4 garlic cloves, minced